ten7/handbook.ten7.com/030-our-culture.md

 ### Honesty

-We speak the truth even when it’s bad news.
+We speak the truth, even when it’s bad news.
 We don’t keep things to ourselves.
 We promise things we know we can deliver on.
 We greatly value an honest relationship.

 ### Mindfulness